ibukun-brain/safewallet/README.md

 # SafeWallet ![](https://github.com/ibukun-brain/Airbnb-clone/workflows/Test%20and%20Release%20Django%20Project/badge.svg)

-A platform for teaching and mentoring students in tech
+A fintech app for banking, vtu and many more

 <!-- ## Useful links